 Hot tubs are designed to be enjoyed, whether it’s soaking at the end of the night, or relaxing with friends on the weekend.

-Regular water care will help ensure that your hot tub water is clean and clear for relaxing.
-Master Spas owners can enjoy the added benefit of the EcoPur water management system, which keeps spa water clean and clear with fewer chemicals.
+Regular hot tub maintenance will help ensure that your spa is clean and clear for relaxing.
+Master Spas owners can enjoy the added benefit of the EcoPur water management system, which purifies the water with fewer chemicals.

 The EcoPur system is a mineral filtration system that uses elements like copper and zinc to keep your water clean.
 The ozone system of Master Spas hot tubs also helps keep water clean so your hot tub is ready when you are.

-However, all owners still need to put chemicals in their hot tub.
+However, all owners still need to put chemicals in the water as part of regular hot tub maintenance.
 Even if some products are not part of regular water care, there are hot tub chemicals that you should always have at home.

 Storing Hot Tub Chemicals

 The best place to store your hot tub chemicals is in a place where you can easily access them.
 You’ll be less likely to keep up with water care if it feels like work to just get to the chemicals.